 Although mountain biking is a great hobby to get out and enjoy some of the wilderness that we have right around Anchorage, it can put you and your teeth at risk.

-But your day mountain biking doesn’t have to end with chipped teeth if you just follow a few simple rules.
+If you’re a regular mountain biker, you likely already know the risks.
+However, if you’re new, it’s helpful to understand the risks and how to avoid them.
+Your time mountain biking doesn’t have to end with chipped teeth if you just follow a few simple rules.

-Wear a Helmet
+1. Wear a Helmet

 This should go without saying, but it doesn’t.
-Many people go mountain biking without helmets, and we see some of these people later in our office needing to get porcelain veneers for chipped teeth or even a dental implant for a knocked out tooth.
+Many people go mountain biking without helmets, and we see some of these people later in our office needing to get porcelain veneers for chipped teeth or even a dental implant for a knocked-out tooth.

 A high-quality properly fitted and adjusted helmet will protect you from many head and tooth injuries.
 It’s important if you want to protect your teeth that you get a helmet that covers your entire face.
 We know that this might be less comfortable on the trail, but you’ll be thankful in the long run.

-Know the Trail
+2. Know the Trail

 You have to ride every trail for the first time sometime, but there’s no excuse for not knowing what to expect.
 There are many resources that can help you understand what the trail is like and what you can expect as you go down the trail.
 This goes beyond just knowing the rating of the trail, which is a helpful guide, but won’t tell you what to expect.